 I try to follow certain ”rules” both for the selection of the startups and for the allocation of funds within my startup investment portfolio.
 These rules are not written in stone for me, nevertheless, I try to adhere to them as much as my human nature (greed and fear) allows me, i.e. I follow a heuristic approach to investing acknowledging that even 1% discretion in the decision making, means that in the end such decisions are entirely discretionary.

-• Seed investment up to Series A (as Jason Calacanis says: such startup should be in the “ Goldilocks Zone, not too hot, not too cold “; beyond an idea and before you start executing your international expansion phase) ;
+- Seed investment up to Series A (as Jason Calacanis says: such a startup should be in the “ Goldilocks Zone, not too hot, not too cold “; beyond an idea and before you start executing your international expansion phase) ;

-• Have at least a successful pilot (best if paid by the end users) and ideally some market traction ;
+- Have at least a successful pilot (best if paid by the end users) and some market traction ;

-• Depending on the market and product / service, pre-money valuation between $1-5m ;
+- Depending on the market and product/service, pre-money valuation is between $1-5m ;

-• There are other companies working on similar issues ;
+- Other companies are working on similar issues ;

-• As little capital intensive as possible ;
+- As little capital intensive as possible – founder demonstrated capital efficiency ;

-• The startup has received nonrefundable grants, access to debt.
+- The startup has received nonrefundable grants and access to debt.

 With regards to the criteria for allocation within my portfolio of investments:

-• For the first time in investment in any startup, not more than 1% of my net worth
+- For the first time in investment in any startup, not more than 1% of my net worth.
+I do follow-ons, and in between (bridges).

 Which rules do you follow? – Please leave a comment